Lifestyle changes can be helpful in a variety of important ways:

 Rest When Tired

 The treatments for cancer can add to the fatigue you already feel from fighting cancer.
 In fact, fatigue is the most frequently experienced symptom of cancer and cancer treatments.
 The fatigue you feel can range from "just feeling tired" to complete and utter exhaustion.
 Wherever in this range you fall, you may find your fatigue quite distressing and affecting your quality of life.

 It is important to allow your body time to rest.
 This will help your body have the strength to heal itself.
 Studies have shown a relationship between fatigue and an increased morbidity of cancer and cancer treatments as a result of fatigue's adverse effect on appetite, diminished quality of life, and loss of hope.

 To help you avoid getting overtired, try not to do too much.
 Prioritize the things you need to do, and focus on the most important ones.
 Also, allow others to help you with daily chores, shopping, and preparing meals.
 Plan times throughout the day when you can rest.

-The diagnosis of cancer is a life-defining event that is difficult to handle for anyone.
-Facing the uncertainty of a serious disease, feeling anxious about how you will feel during treatment, and worrying about the impact of both the diagnosis and treatment can take a devastating toll that no one should have to tackle on their own.
+The diagnosis of cancer is life-defining event that is difficult to handle for anyone.
+Facing the uncertainty of a serious disease, feeling anxious about how you will feel during treatment, and worrying about the impact of both the diagnosis and treatment on your plans and your family and friends, can take a devastating toll that no one should have to tackle on their own.
 Give yourself permission to call on any helpful resources, including the following:

 - Religious community